KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+4. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AoC by JonasTriki](https://github.com/JonasTriki/MMM-AoC)